StefanoIncardone/kaylang/IDEAS.md

 - unchecked (+, -, /, ... ): overflow will wrap, division by zero will crash
 - checked (++, --, //, ...):
-    - overflow/underflow may either crash or return both the result and the overflow of the addition
+    - overflow/underflow may return both the result and the overflow of the addition
     - division will return either the result or an error value
 - maybe have a compiler flag to use checked/unchecked operators